pspdev/pspdev.github.io/contributing.md

 # Contributing
 {: .fs-8 .fw-700 .text-center }

 There are many ways to contribute to our efforts to make developing homebrew for the PlayStation Portable (PSP) easier for everyone.
-The first step would be to [join our Discord](https://discord.gg/bePrj9W)!
+The first step would be to [join our Discord](https://discord.gg/bePrj9W) or use our [GitHub Discussions](https://github.com/pspdev/pspdev/discussions)!

 ## Ways to contribute